 Among the trees at the entrance to the woods are a couple of hammocks.
 Further afield are streams with places to bathe.

-It's a short downhill roll into town by car, or there’s a path that gets you there in 10 minutes.
+It's a short downhill roll into town by car, or there’s a short cut path that gets you there in less than10 minutes.
 A taxi is another option if you're coming home late from town.

 Artés isn't one of those picture postcard places, being functional but pleasant enough, and it has good shopping facilities including an organic produce store, plus 5 restaurants (one makes terrific pizzas), and an open air swimming pool that opens during the summer.